khhoerauf/ui-automation/test-report.md

 SUGGESTION: Improve search box typing validation.

-`BUG/IMPROVEMENT #6 Preserve search/filter after returning from Details page`
+## BUG/IMPROVEMENT #6 Preserve search/filter after returning from Details page

-Steps to reproduce:
+Steps to reproduce

 1. Select a value in the sorting dropdown.
 2. Click on any listed book to navigate to its Details page.